Wondering how to spend 2 weeks in Argentina? This itinerary will help you hit the highlights and get the most out of your visit.

 Your 2 weeks in Argentina itinerary

 I’ll say it again: Argentina is huge.
 You’re not going to see everything in two weeks.
-This Argentina 2 week itinerary hits the highlights – my favourite parts of the country – but it is a tight itinerary and there’s not a lot of time in here for resting.
-But, as they say, you can sleep when you’re dead!
+This Argentina 2-week itinerary hits the highlights – my personal favourite parts of the country.

 Here’s an overview of what this two weeks in Argentina itinerary covers:

-• 3 days – Buenos Aires, the stunning capital of the country
+- Day 1 – arrive in Buenos Aires, the stunning capital of the country

-• 2 days – wandering around the raging waters of Iguazú Falls
+- Days 11-13 – wander around the raging waters of Iguazú Falls

-Once you’ve read through this post, feel free to drop me a line in the comments below or send me an email if you have questions about crafting the perfect Argentina trip – I’m happy to help!
+Once you’ve read through this post, feel free to drop me a line in the comments below or send me an email if you have questions about crafting the perfect Argentina trip!

 Let’s get into my ultimate Argentina 14-day itinerary!